HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

 As in the past two years, common breakpoints have changed little.
-The chart follows the same shape, and the most common breakpoint being a max-width of 767px and min-width of 768px.
+The chart follows the same shape, and the most common breakpoint being a `max-width` of 767px and `min-width` of 768px.
 As noted in 2021, this corresponds with an iPad in portrait mode.

 Once again, breakpoints are overwhelmingly set in pixel values, we haven't converted other values to pixels for the chart.
-The first em value is again 48em, found at position 78.
+The first `em` value is again `48em`, found at position 78.

 ## Properties changed in queries